mark-watson/haskell_book/manuscript/database.md

   close conn
 ~~~~~~~~

+This Haskell code interacts with an SQLite database named "test.db" using the `Database.SQLite.Simple` library.

+**Functionality:**

+1. **Imports `Database.SQLite.Simple`:** Includes necessary functions for working with SQLite databases.

+2. **`main` Function:**
+   - **Opens a connection to "test.db".**
+   - **Retrieves and prints table names:**
+     - Executes an SQL query to get table names from the `sqlite_master` table.
+     - Prints the table names using `mapM_`.
+   - **Retrieves and prints SQL to create 'test' table:**
+     - Queries the `sqlite_master` table for the SQL used to create the 'test' table.
+     - Prints the SQL statement.
+   - **Inserts a row and prints table data:**
+     - Inserts a new row with the string "test string 2" into the 'test' table.
+     - Selects all rows from the 'test' table.
+     - Prints the number of rows and the rows themselves.
+   - **Closes the database connection.**

+**Key Points:**

+- Demonstrates basic database interaction using Haskell and SQLite.
+- `query_` is used to execute SELECT queries, and `execute` is used for INSERT queries.
+- The code assumes the existence of the "test.db" database and the "test" table with the specified schema.

 The type **Only** used in line 20 acts as a container for a single value and is defined in the *simple-sqlite* library.
 It can also be used to pass values for queries like: